drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 patterns, and for their potential to capture the structure of phonological knowledge as represented in the brain [@MielkeHume2006].
-Few linguists would dispute the first of these claims; as every first-year phonology student learns, descriptions of how a phoneme is realized differently in different contexts can be readily generalized to other phonemes undergoing similar pronunciation changes if the change is expressed in terms of phonological features rather than individual sounds.
+Few linguists would dispute the first of these claims; as every first-year phonology student learns, descriptions of how a phoneme is realised differently in different contexts can be readily generalised to other phonemes undergoing similar pronunciation changes if the change is expressed in terms of phonological features rather than individual sounds.
 To give a common example, English voiceless stops \ipa{/p t k/} are aspirated in word-initial position or before